"Mistakes will be made, others will be blamed!"

 something goes wrong, we do a quick gut-check to see if we are at least partly

 to blame.
-This is so wrongheaded and counter productive for being genuine and
+All of this is so wrongheaded and counter productive for being genuine and

 having good psychological and spiritual health.